dfmoralesb/MPE_tutorials/README.md

 * To see node-support values based on bootstrapping, set a tick in the checkbox for "Node Labels", and select "label" from the "Display" drop-down menu, as shown in the below screenshot. <p align="center"><img src="images/figtree_5.png" alt="FigTree" width="900"></p>

-* To estimate a coalescent-based species tree with ASTRAL, we need to infer the indvidual ML gene trees for each of the 2420 alignment in the folder `DATA/IQ-tree_individual_loc/input`.
+* To estimate a coalescent-based species tree with ASTRAL, we need to infer the indvidual ML gene trees for each of the 2420 alignments in the folder `DATA/IQ-tree_individual_loc/input`.

 	You do not need to do this as all the output files are already located in `DATA/IQ-tree_individual_loc/output`.
-But you could do it with a bash loop like
+But you could do it with a bash loop like:

 		for i in $(ls *.phy)
 		do
 		iqtree2 -s $i -b 200
 		done

+## Inferring a concatenated ML tree

+Here we are going to infer a ML tree with IQ-tree using a concatenated alignment of the 2419 loci.
+The input data is located in `DATA/IQ-tree_concatenated/input`.

+* You can see the size of the concatenated matrix by typing.

+		head -n 1 DATA/IQ-tree_concatenated/input/concatenated_2419_loci.phy

+* You will see an put like below that that means that the alignment contains 21 taxa and 848730 aligned columns.

+		21 848730

+848730